Azure/terraform-azurerm-aks/README.md

 The callers who used to read the cluster's identity block need to remove the index in their expression, from `module.aks.system_assigned_identity[0]` to `module.aks.cluster_identity`.

 ### The following outputs are now sensitive.
-All outputs referenced them must declare sensitive too
+All outputs referenced them must be declared as sensitive too

 * `client_certificate`
 * `client_key`